 LORD BLYTON PRIMARY SCHOOL

-The aim of teaching STEM is to inspire and engage our children.
-Children are provided with the foundations required to understand the world around them and are encouraged to recognise the impact that advances in science has upon technology.
+The aim of teaching STEM is to inspire and engage our children, and to prepare them for their future life and career path.
+Children at Lord Blyton are provided with the foundations required to understand the world around them and are encouraged to recognise the impact that advances in science has upon technology.
 Through building up a body of foundational knowledge, pupils are encouraged to develop a sense of excitement and curiosity about natural phenomena.
 We teach children to partake in different types of scientific enquiry and to pose and answer scientific questions about the world around them.
 We then demonstrate how that knowledge can be applied in real life engineering situations to pose a solution to a problem.
 Children are then able to use their knowledge, gained through scientific research, to their own design and technology projects in a practical environment.

 To prepare children for a STEM focussed career/ future